-Super soft and moist Maple Pumpkin Cupcakes with warm spices and hints of maple are topped with a sweet cinnamon cream cheese frosting!
-All the best parts of Fall served up in cupcake form!
+Super soft and moist with warm spices and hints of maple, these Pumpkin Spice Cupcakes are topped with a sweet cinnamon cream cheese frosting.
+Quick and easy to make, they feature the best parts of fall served up in cupcake form!

-After that, I added some maple flavor to this pumpkin cake masterpiece and–combined with the sugary sweet cinnamon cream cheese frosting–it’s safe to say that the best parts of fall can be found in this cupcake.
+- All the best flavors of fall.
+I added some maple flavor to these pumpkin spice cupcakes and–combined with the sugary sweet cinnamon cream cheese frosting and the pumpkin pie spice–it’s safe to say that the best parts of fall can be found in this cupcake.

 For the Pumpkin Cupcakes: